 Your fantasy baseball rankings look a little stale.
-KFFL.com's Fantasy Baseball Player Prospecting series highlights the exploits of minor league baseball players, including top MLB prospects, who could make an impact - whether it's next week in your rotisserie or head-to-head baseball league or two years from now in your fantasy baseball keeper league.
+KFFL.com's Fantasy Baseball Player Prospecting series highlights the exploits of minor league baseball players, including top MLB prospects.
+Find out who'll make an impact, whether it's in your rotisserie or head-to-head baseball game next week or in your fantasy baseball keeper league two years from now.

 About Chris Hadorn

 Chris Hadorn has covered minor league and amateur prospects for more than a decade.
 He writes for San Diego's North County Times and has been a KFFL fantasy baseball contributor since 2006.